navikt/codelabs/k8s-nais-tutorial.md

 This command will output all recources that is labeled by `app=YOUR_APP`.
 You might need to run this a couple of times to see everthing.

+### Naiserator

 We have developed and deployed [naiserator](https://github.com/nais/naiserator/) in the cluster.
 This is the component that created the resouces for you.

+Check out the file [naiserator-max.yaml](https://github.com/nais/naiserator/blob/master/examples/nais-max.yaml) to see all features and possibilities provided by naiserator.

 ## Clean-up
 Duration 1:00